-Introduction to Statistical Learning
+Overview of Statistical Learning

 What is Statistical Learning?

 Linear Regression is all about finding the best fit straight line.
 Errors in regression models are mainly due to bias and variance.
-Minimizing these two prediction errors is essential to obtain a generalized model that works well on both training and testing data sets.
+Minimizing these two prediction errors is essential to obtain a generalized model that works well on training and testing data sets.

 The variance gives us a picture of how far the data points under consideration are spread.
-The Variance error refers to the fluctuations in the predictions when data sets are changed and is calculated as the variability of a model prediction from a given data point.
+The Variance error refers to the fluctuations in the predictions when data sets are changed and are calculated as the variability of a model prediction from a given data point.

 In classification, the output is often obtained using probabilistic approaches so that the results from the statistical inference give out a probability of an instance belonging to a class rather than just assigning the best class.

-Why do we need Statistical Learning?
+Why do we Need Statistical Learning?

 |Easily identifies patterns and trends.
-With the identified trends, it becomes easier to target specific customers for specific products.|
+With the identified trends, targeting specific customers for specific products becomes more accessible.|

 |Saves time.
-Hundreds and thousands of epochs for achieving the optimized result are possible within a span of a few minutes.|
+Hundreds and thousands of epochs for achieving the optimized result are possible within a few minutes.|

 |Can work with large numbers and a wide variety of parameters.|